mosmn/Notes/sections/git/changehistory.md

 6. For example, when using `git rebase -i HEAD~2`, Git starts with the HEAD pointer, which points to the most recent commit.
 It then follows the pointers of subsequent commits to identify which commits to edit.

 Remember that working with remotes and manipulating history can have serious implications when collaborating with others.
 It's important to use caution, communicate with your team, and follow best practices to avoid destroying or overwriting their work.

+# Best Practices

+best practices for these commands:
+- If working on a team project, make sure rewriting history is safe to do and others know you’re doing it.
+- Ideally, stick to using these commands only on branches that you’re working with by yourself.
+- Using the -f flag to force something should scare you, and you better have a really good reason for using it.
+- Don’t push after every single commit, changing published history should be avoided when possible.
+- Regarding the specific commands we’ve covered:
+       - For git amend never amend commits that have been pushed to remote repositories.
+       - For git rebase never rebase a repository that others may work off of.
+       - For git reset never reset commits that have been pushed to remote repositories.
+       - For git push --force only use it when appropriate, use it with caution, and preferably default to using git push --force-with-lease.